eyacquah/streaming-code-generator/README.md

-Understood, here’s the updated README.md with the Code Overview section removed to keep it concise:

 Streaming Code Generator

 An API for real-time code generation and explanation using OpenAI’s GPT-4 model.
 This project allows users to send prompts to generate code along with explanations, streaming the responses in real-time.